JLX0/MetaLLM-GPT/README.md

 # Contributors

-Jinglue Xu, Nagar Anthel Venkatesh Suryanarayanan, Ding Xia
+Jinglue Xu, Nagar Anthel Venkatesh Suryanarayanan, Ding Xia, Tianlun Road Yossatong

 If you have any inquiries or want to collaborate with us, please contact us by
 emailing: jingluexu@gmail.com